 Through trial and error, we found that many of the milk alternatives on the market steamed poorly and detracted from the taste of our carefully selected coffees.
 Not finding the right fit with packaged options, we took matters into our own hands.

-Several shops around town make their almond milk in house, and we wanted to more closely emulate the texture and taste of milk itself.
-While almonds have a refreshing flavor that works well in coffee beverages, cashews add a delightful creaminess to the milk substitute that almonds alone do not provide.
-We chose cashew for consistency and to offer some differentiation.
+Several shops around town make their almond milk in-house, and we wanted to make a nut-based milk that closely emulates the texture and taste of dairy milk.
+While almonds have a refreshing flavor that works well in coffee beverages, cashews add a delightful creaminess that almonds alone do not provide.
+We chose to add cashews to accompany almonds for their consistency and to offer some differentiation.

 We blend this until no large pieces remain, then pour the blended mixture through a fine brew bag or cheesecloth.
 Wearing gloves allows us to wring the cheesecloth, guiding the blended mixture into a sealable container.
-After the entire batch has been blended and strained, we add about one gram of salt per quart to emphasize the creamy flavor and texture, plus an additional two ounces of our house-made vanilla syrup to bring out some sweetness.
+After the entire batch has been blended and strained, we add about one gram of salt per quart to emphasize the creamy flavor and texture, plus two ounces of our house-made vanilla syrup to bring some sweetness.
 Our vanilla is more rich than sweet, so there is very little sugar overall in the almond-cashew milk.

-For us, being intentional and transparent about our coffee is at the heart of what we do, which means every ingredient that we use has a story and plays a part in what we create on a daily basis.
-Getting to pour and steam our own milk alternative, one with character, allows us to be proud of all of our drinks, not just the classics.
+For us, being intentional and transparent about our coffee is at the heart of what we do, which means every ingredient we use has a story and plays a part in what we create daily.
+Getting to pour and steam our own milk alternative, one with character, allows us to be proud of all of our drinks.

 Cover photo by dhanya purohit.